rahulgopinath/rahulgopinath.github.io/_posts/2021-10-24-canonical-regular-grammar.markdown

 <pre class='Output' name='python_output'></pre>
 <div name='python_canvas'></div>
 </form>
-Next, we split any given definition into rulesets that start wit the same terminal symbol.
+Next, we split any given definition into rulesets that start with the same terminal symbol.

 <!--